 Whole blood is rich in iron, some of which is lost each time you donate.
-This is why we recommend 12 weeks between donations to allow the iron to be replaced.
+This is why we recommend 12 weeks between Whole Blood donations to allow your body's iron stores to be replaced.

 We measure your haemoglobin each time you donate, but this is not a perfect indicator of iron levels.

 As iron can be low and the haemoglobin test still acceptable, it is important that you have a diet containing plenty of iron, even if your haemoglobin is satisfactory.
 Please ask for our brochure titled "Why Iron And Haemoglobin Are Important"